LearningWithMerritt/Classroom-Notes/Networking/IP-Addresses.md

 |15| 192.168.224.0  | /20           | 192.168.239.255  | 192.168.224.1 to 192.168.239.254|
 |16| 192.168.240.0  | /20           | 192.168.255.255  | 192.168.240.1 to 192.168.255.254|

 ---

 # `Assigning IP Addresses: DHCP`

 `Dynamic Host Configuration Protocol (DHCP)`, is a network management protocol used to automatically assign IP addresses and other network configuration parameters to devices on a network.
+* DHCP uses `Media Access Control (MAC)` addresses to identify devices on a network.
+* Assigned IP addresses are mapped to these MAC addresses.

 How DHCP works at a High Level: